 [caption id="attachment_9898" align="alignnone" width="300"]Surrounded by biofuel-making plants and Gulfstream G450 models that symbolize Honeywell innovation in aviation technology and energy efficient green jet fuel, Honeywell leaders ring the closing bell at The New York Stock Exchange on June 17th, 2014 (Photo by Ben Hider/NYSE Euronext)[/caption]

-NEW YORK, June 17, 2014 – Honeywell (NYSE: HON) marked 100 years of innovation and leadership in the aerospace and oil and gas industries as Honeywell Chairman and CEO Dave Cote led other company executives in ringing the closing bell at the New York Stock Exchange.
+Honeywell marked 100 years of innovation and leadership in the aerospace and oil and gas industries as Honeywell Chairman and CEO Dave Cote, Honeywell Performance Materials and Technologies President and CEO Darius Adamczyk, Honeywell Aerospace President and CEO Tim Mahoney, and other company leaders rang the closing bell at the New York Stock Exchange.
 The bell ringing recognized the centennials of Honeywell Aerospace, a pioneer in aviation, and Honeywell’s UOP, which created the basis for the modern refining industry.

 UOP was founded in Chicago on June 17, 1914, to commercialize the first conversion technology for upgrading crude oil, resulting in a fourfold increase in the amount of gasoline that could be derived from crude oil.
 Now part of Honeywell’s Performance Materials and Technologies (PMT) business, UOP remains the recognized leader for providing process technology, catalysts, adsorbents, equipment and consulting services to the petroleum refining, petrochemical and gas processing industries.